SEC575: Mobile Device Security and Ethical Hacking

 SEC575.5: Penetration Testing Mobile Devices, Part 2

-Continuing our look at ethical hacking and penetration testing, we turn our focus to exploiting weaknesses on individual mobile devices including iPhones, iPads, Android phones and tablets, Windows Phones, and BlackBerry devices.
-We will also examine platform-specific application weaknesses and look at the growing use of web framework attacks.
+Continuing our look at ethical hacking and penetration testing, we turn our focus to exploiting weaknesses on iOS and Android devices.
+We will also examine platform-specific application weaknesses and look at the growing use of web framework attacks in mobile application exploitation.
+Hands-on exercises are used throughout the day to practice these attacks, exploiting both vulnerable mobile applications and the supporting back-end servers.

 CPE/CMU Credits: 6